Find out information about gender equality at Queen Mary University.

 To access, you will need to sign up for Pink Membership (free) using your Queen Mary email: Become a member

 For more information about the Athena SWAN - scheme to advance women career in sciences, engineering and medicine - please visit the dedicated pages on our site.

 Family friendly and leave policies:

 Staff and Students wishing to breastfeed/express milk at Queen Mary have access to appropriate facilities (on a booking basis).
-Please read the Breastfeeding/Expressing Milk Statement [DOC 36KB].
+Please read the maternity and family leave guidelines.
 Contact Carol Malcolm if you have any queries.